Why I Wrote A New Personal Finance Book: Buy This, Not That

 The world is in need of more financial education.
 Incorporating personal finance in schools as a mandatory course in high school or college would be a crucial step.
 However, financial literacy is curiously absent from the curriculum at most schools.
 However, I live in a bubble where I studied economics in college, got my MBA, worked in investment banking for 13 years, and have written over 2,500 personal finance articles since 2009.

 The things that seem obvious to me or others with finance backgrounds don't seem as obvious to those without financial backgrounds.
 Therefore, my goal is to bring more financial education to those who seek to grow their wealth in a risk-appropriate way.
-It's our duty to share what we know.
+It's our duty to share what we know and raise money-smart kids.

 3) Narrow The Growing Inequality Gap